SiriDB/grafana-siridb-http-example/README.md

 > Hint: you can view the output from a SiriDB process by using for example `cat siridb0.log` or `tail -f siridb0.log`.

 Now we need the SiriDB Admin tool to create the actual database.
 SiriDB has a default service account `sa` with password `siri` which we will use.
-For our tutorial we only need a database with `second` precision so we add the `-t` flag.
-We also select a shard duration of 6 hours for this databae because our measurement interval will be only a few seconds.
+For our tutorial we will only need a database with `second` precision so we add the `-t` flag.
+We also select a shard duration of 6 hours for this database because our measurement interval will only be a few seconds.
 Sometimes you might want to store one value per measurement in each hour or even per day in which case your database will perform better by using a larger shard duration.

 > If you want to learn more about the admin tool, you can look at the Github page: https://github.com/transceptor-technology/siridb-admin#readme